NCAA Emerging Sports for Women: Roster limits by sport (Division I only)

 Following the House v.
 NCAA settlement, scholarship limits were replaced by roster limits in all Division I sports.
 These limits, which took effect in 2025–26, apply to members of conferences that were defendants in House (the "Power Four" conferences and the Pac-12 Conference, which had "power" status before its 2024 collapse), plus programs that opted into the House framework.

 Student-athletes who had been on NCAA teams before 2025–26 and had athletic eligibility remaining were granted a blanket exemption from roster limits.
-The NCAA created a database of such individuals, and anyone listed in that database can be on a roster without counting against roster limits.
+The NCAA created a database of such individuals, and anyone listed in that database can be on a roster throughout the remainder of their athletic eligibility without counting against roster limits.

-The table below is restricted to sports that were in the Emerging Sports program at the time the House settlement took effect, which was after women's wrestling was upgraded to full championship status.
-Going forward, it will include any sports that might be added to the program.
+The table below is restricted to sports that were in the Emerging Sports program at the time the House settlement took effect.
+This was after women's wrestling was upgraded to full championship status, but before acrobatics & tumbling and stunt were similarly upgraded.
+Going forward, the table will reflect the current roster of Emerging Sports.
+Roster limits for flag football have yet to be announced.